pebblecode/pebblecode.github.io/events/insurance/seminar-insurance-july-19-video.md

 ## Hero Content
 hero-title: Innovation in Insurance
 hero-subtitle: In conjunction with Ingenin, pebble {code} chaired our second seminar on Innovation in the Insurance sector.
-Innovation Expert; Manjit Rana led a discussion on the focussed on some of the challenges facing the insurance market in the modern world.
+Innovation Expert; Manjit Rana led a discussion on focussing on some of the challenges facing the insurance market in the modern world.
 hero-btn:
 hero-btn-url: